Creating a LoadBalancer Service

 ID of the subnet where the cluster is located.
 The value can contain 1 to 100 characters.

-- Mandatory when a cluster of v1.11.7-r0 or earlier is to be automatically created.
+- Mandatory when a Service is automatically created in a Kubernetes cluster of v1.11.7-r0 or earlier.

 For details about how to obtain the value, see What Is the Difference Between the VPC Subnet API and the OpenStack Neutron Subnet API?